joshbduncan/scripts/README.md

 ### Usage Examples:

-Iterate through all of the specified files and print out the todo's in the current directory.
+Iterate through all of the files in the current directory and print out the todo's.

     python3 todo-grabber.py

-Iterate through all of the specified files and print out the todo's in the specified directory '-p ~/path'.
+Iterate through all of the files in the specified directory '-p ~/path' and print out the todo's .

     python3 todo-grabber.py -p ~/path

-Only show todo's for a specified files '-f file.py'.
+Print out todo's for the specified file '-f file.py'.

     python3 todo-grabber.py -f ~/path/file.py